Gleb Veremyev

-Gleb Veremyev (born June 28, 2003) is an American professional ice hockey center playing for the Bridgeport Islanders in the American Hockey League (AHL) while under contract to the New York Islanders of the National Hockey League (NHL).
+Gleb Veremyev (born June 28, 2003) is an American professional ice hockey player who is a center for the Hamilton Hammers of the American Hockey League (AHL) while under contract to the New York Islanders of the National Hockey League (NHL).

 Playing career

 Collegiate

 In 2019, while playing in high school, Veremyev verbally committed to play hockey at Penn State.
 However, after parts of three seasons of playing in the United States Hockey League (USHL) with the Lincoln Stars, Veremyev instead decided to play college hockey at Colorado College Tigers starting with the 2022–23 season.

 In his first season with the Tigers, Veremyev scored two goals and five assists in fourteen games, missing most of the season due to injury.
-Despite a poor 13-22-3 record, the Tigers would advance to the finals of the 2023 NCHC Tournament with an upset over #1 Denver, where they would fall to the St. Cloud State Huskies.
+Despite a poor 13-22-3 record, the Tigers would advance to the finals of the 2023 NCHC Tournament with an upset over first-seeded Denver, where they would fall to the St. Cloud State Huskies.

 Coming off of injury, Veremyev saw increased action in the 2023–24 season, and with it, increased production.
-He would score 15 goals and 13 assists in 37 games, helping lead the Tigers to a much improved 21-13-3 record, setting them up well for a bid in the 2024 NCAA tournament.
+He would score 15 goals and 13 assists in 37 games, helping lead the Tigers to a much improved 21–13–3 record, setting them up well for a bid in the 2024 NCAA tournament.
 However, they would fall in three games in the first round of the 2024 NCHC Tournament to Omaha, which would prove detrimental to their chances, as they were ranked .0004 points behind Massachusetts and get left out of the tournament.
 Veremyev would have a goal and an assist in the series against the Mavericks.
-Over the offseason, Veremyev attended Boston Bruins professional development camp, but did not sign a contract with the team.
+Over the off-season, Veremyev attended Boston Bruins professional development camp, but did not sign a contract with the team.

 Veremyev returned to the Tigers for the 2024–25 season, however, the season wouldn't be as successful for Veremyev or the team as the previous season.
 In 37 games, Veremyev registered nine goals and eight assists.
-This included the first round of the NCHC Tournament against Denver, a three game stretch where the Tigers were outscored 16-8, and Veremyev was held to a sole assist.
-The early exit in the tournament all but assured that the Tigers would once again miss the NCAA tournament, and left Veremyev's collegiate future up in the air.
+This included the first round of the 2025 NCHC Tournament against Denver, a three-game stretch where the Tigers were outscored 16–8, and Veremyev was held to a sole assist.
+The early exit in the tournament all but assured that the Tigers would once again miss the NCAA tournament, and left Veremyev's collegiate career uncertain.